-Being arrested or convicted of a crime can create barriers to getting a job, a professional license or a place to live.
+Being arrested or convicted of a crime can create barriers to getting a job, a professional license, paying child support, or a place to live.

 That mistake, no matter how hard a person has worked since, is hard to get past.
 Expungements and pardons help remove these obstacles.
 Not everyone can qualify, but our fatherhood programs encourage men to learn what’s possible.